-All equipment should be thoroughly examined for shipping damage before and during unloading.

-This equipment has been carefully inspected at our factory and the carrier has assumed responsibility for safe arrival.
-If damaged, either apparent or concealed, claim must be made to the carrier.

-APPARENT LOSS OR DAMAGE

-If there is an obvious loss or damage, it must be noted on the freight bill or express receipt and signed by the carrier's agent; otherwise, carrier may refuse claim.
-The carrier will supply necessary claim forms.
+All equipment and separately packaged accessories should be carefully removed, and thoroughly examined for shipping damage during unloading.
+This equipment has been carefully inspected at our factory, and the carrier has assumed responsibility for it's safe arrival.
+If it is indeed damaged, either apparent or concealed a claim must be filed with carrier.
+If there is obvious loss or damage, it must be noted on the freight bill or express receipt, and signed by the carrier's agent; otherwise, carrier may refuse claim.
+The carrier will supply the necessary claim forms.
+When loss or damage is not apparent until after all equipment is uncrated, a claim for concealed damage is made.
+Make request in writing to carrier for inspection within 15 days.
+Retain all packaging.

-CONCEALED LOSS OR DAMAGE

-When loss or damage is not apparent until after equipment is uncrated, a claim for concealed damage is made.
-Make request in writing to carrier for inspection within 15 days, and retain all packaging.
 The carrier will supply inspection report and required claim forms.

-SHORTAGES

 Check your shipment for any possible shortages of material.
 If a shortage should exist and is found to be the responsibility of Hussmann Chino, notify Hussmann Chino.
-If such a shortage involves the carrier, notify the carrier immediately, and request an inspection.
+If such a shortage involves the carrier, notify the carrier immediately and request an inspection.
 Hussmann Chino will acknowledge shortages within ten days from receipt of equipment.